Introduction: Milestone Trend Analysis

 The Visual specific settings contain formatting properties that allow you to change the default behavior of the visual, besides the standard format sections there are a number of additional format sections that allow you to change the behavior of this visual:

-• License: here you can enter your license information to disable any license reminders.
+• License: here you can enter your PREMIUM license information to disable any license reminders.

 • Milestones: you can change the standard colors of each of the milestone lines, and change the shapes per line.
 There are 7 different shapes available.
+Options available:

 • X-Axis: the formatting options for the x-axis (Reporting Date axis) are similar to the options available within the Line Chart (standard Power BI visual).
-These familiar options allow you to change the visibility and formatting of the x-axis elements (like: color, title, labels, gridlines, etc.).
+These familiar options allow you to change the visibility and formatting of the x-axis elements (like: color, title, labels, etc.).
 Here you can set the Date type, the options range from Year to Second.

 • Y-Axis: the formatting options for the y-axis (Milestone Date axis) are also similar to the options available for the X-Axis.
 As additional option, you can set the Minimum category width.